jjoschageissler-cmyk/portswigger-labs/04-auth-username-enumeration-via-respnse-time.md

 *PortSwigger Web Security Academy - Apprentice*

 ## Vulnerability
-The website refuses `POST method requests` by ordinary users on the `URL /admin-roles`.
-The bypass lies in changing the method to `GET`.
+The website only verifies the password, if the username exists.
+So a request with a legit username and wrong password will take the website longer to response.

 ## Tools
 -Burp Repeater